jensheerin/AvdAddSessionHostsUI/README.md

   - "DomainUserPrincipalName" - user principal name to domain join the session hosts
   - "LocalAdminPassword" - password for the local administrator account
   - "LocalAdminUsername" - username for the local administrator account

+> **NOTE:** The domain credentials are only required when domain joining your AVD session hosts.

 - Outbound network connectivity to download the following resources:
   - Script for Custom Script Extension
   - AVD Agents

-> **NOTE:** The domain credentials are only required when domain joining your AVD session hosts.
+> **NOTE:** These assets can be staged in an Azure storage account but you must download and modify the code to support that configuration.

 ## Deployment Options